m0ru/bak/02a_state_of_the_art.md

 - `update : Msg -> Model -> Model` is a function that takes a `Msg` and a `Model` and returns an (updated) `Model`.
 This function performs the same role as `reduce` in Redux, with `Msg`s in Elm being the equivalent to actions in Redux.
 - And lastly, `view : Model -> Html Msg` to produce the HTML from the model.
 In Redux a library like react or, as is the case of the work at hand, angular would be used to do this rendering of `Model` to HTML.

-As Elm is a pure (i.e. side-effect free) language, these can't handle asynchronity yet (e.g. HTTP-requests, websockets) or even just produce random numbers.
+As Elm is a pure (i.e. side-effect-free) language, these can't handle asynchronity yet (e.g. HTTP-requests, websockets) or even just produce random numbers.
 The full architecture, that handles these side-effects, looks as follows (and is run via `Html.program`):

 - `init : (Model, Cmd Msg)` fulfills the same role as `model`, but also defines the first `Cmd`.
 These commands allow _requesting_ for side-effectful computations like asynchronous operations (e.g. HTTP-requests) or random number generation.
 The result of the `Cmd` is fed back as `Msg` to the next `update`.
 - the function `update : Msg -> Model -> (Model, Cmd Msg)`, in this variant of the architecture, also returns a `Cmd` to allow triggering messages ("actions" in redux-terms) depending on user input or the results of previous `Cmd`s.
 This allows keeping all of the business-logic in the `update`-function (as compared to Flux'/Redux' action-creators) but trades off the quality, that every user-input or websocket message can only trigger exactly one action and thus exactly one update (thus making endless-loops possible again) <!-- -- arguably this is a rather neglible price. <- TODO move to suggested solution / discussion section -->